WordPress/sustainability/events/traveling.md

 After you’ve selected a [venue](https://make.wordpress.org/sustainability/handbook/sustainable-events/venue/), it’s time to share information with attendees and sponsors.

+We can consider several scales of WordCamp events, and each has distinct location selection criteria.

 - Create a ***Traveling to*** page:
     - Promote train, coach, and carpooling over flights.
     - Provide links to relevant train and coach services sites.